 - Canva now offers the ability to create Zoom virtual background templates.
 Create a few fun backgrounds that can be downloaded and used by attendees of your virtual event to help give things a more cohesive feel.
 (Just don’t forget to include an instruction sheet on how to use them!)

-While the days of old-school media drops and lugging around a car full of promotional materials may be over, strategically using swag is still an essential part of building excitement and hype for your brand.
+While the days of old-school media drops may be over, strategically using swag is still an essential part of building excitement and hype for your brand.
 Give a few of these ideas a try and they’re sure to get people buzzing!

 If your PR campaigns could use some more pizazz, the experts at Scooter Media are here to help!
 Start off by checking out our primer on how to complete good research, then browse through our blog archive for tips on creating memorable social media posts, navigating virtual interviews, and much more!